smriazati/rr_2023_1/content/05/conclusion.md

 > They tried to bury us, they didn’t know we were seeds.
-Dinos Christianopoulos
+Dinos Christianopoulos, Greek poet

-In 2011, Zeev Portnoy, Yosef Zilberberg, and Miriam Schwartzman Koutz’s son Gideon erected a monument on the site of the Tuchyn ghetto in honor of the uprising and the lives lost.
+In 2011, Yosef Zilberberg, Ze’ev Portnoy, Miriam Schwartzman Kouts’ son Gideon, and others returned to Tuchyn.
+They erected a monument on the site of the ghetto that honored the uprising and the lives lost.

-The places  where people died lie unmarked today, No traces remain of the massacres that happened there.
+Most forests, cemeteries, and fields where people died in Tuchyn and throughout Ukraine lie unmarked today.
+Few traces remain of the massacres that happened there.

-With this exhibit, we remember what happened.
+With this exhibit, we resist this silence and root ourselves in remembering.

-As you leave the digital exhibit, consider these questions.
-How are people are treated as less-than in your community today?
-How can we as a community prevent intolerance and violence in all of its forms?
+Consider how people are treated in your lives.
+What seeds of resistance do you take from Tuchyn?
+Where can you plant them?